-Our audit procedures included the following:

-- Obtained, and read the Company's policies, processes and procedures in respect of identifying related parties, evaluation of arm's length, obtaining approval, recording and disclosure of related party transactions. - We tested, on a sample basis, related party transactions with the underlying contracts and other supporting documents for appropriate authorization and approval for such transactions. - We read minutes of board meetings in connection with transactions with related parties effected during the year and Company's assessment of related party transactions being in the ordinary course of business at arm's length. - Assessed the related party disclosures in the Ind AS financial statements.
+Key audit matter How our audit addressed the key audit matter Related party transactions and disclosu (as described in note 41 of the Ind AS fina The Company has undertaken transactions with its related parties in the normal course of business and at arm's length.
+These include loans taken and related interest expense etc. from related parties.
+Our audit procedures included the following: - Obtained, and read the Company's policies, processes and procedures in respect of identifying related parties, evaluation of arm's length, obtaining approval, recording and disclosure of related party transactions.
+We identified the recording of all possible related party transactions and its disclosure as set out in respective notes to the Ind AS financial statements as a key - We tested, on a sample basis, related party transactions with the underlying contracts and other supporting documents for appropriate authorization and approval for such transactions. audit matter due to the significance of related party transactions and regulatory compliances. - We read minutes of board meetings in connection with transactions with related parties effected during the year and Company's assessment of related party transactions being in the ordinary course of business at arm's length. - Assessed the related party disclosures in the Ind AS financial statements.